m-riley04/IGN-Code-Foo_poll/README.md

 # IGN Code Foo - Internship Application

-This code was written by Riley Meyerkorth.
+This code was written by Riley Meyerkorth in CodeSandBox.

 ## What is it?